nullvaluez/WarpGate/README.md

 Encrypts the bundled .asar file after the build has been completed *FILE MUST BE IN "DIST" FOLDER, AKA OUTPUT FOLDER FROM ELECTRON-BUILDER*

+## Apply ASARMOR
+To apply ASARMOR to the final distribution build, ensure afterPack.js and beforePack.js are located in /dist.
+If the dist folder has not yet been created, manually create the folder.

 ## Package the Application
 To package the application for distribution, use Electron Packager or Electron Builder.
 For example, using Electron Builder:
 ```bash
 npm run dist
 ```
+The application will now run the build process as well as apply protections to the .asar file.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.